Term Sheet -- Friday, October 20

 IPOs

-• Mosaic Acquisition, a blank check company seeking a manufacturing, consumer products, or business services acquisition, said it plans to raise $300 million in an IPO.
-The company, formed by Fortress, plans to offer 30 million shares at $10 a piece.
-Deutsche Bank, RBC Capital Markets, and J.P.
-Morgan are joint bookrunners in the deal.
-The company plans to list as “MOSC.U” on the NYSE.

-• Altair Engineering, a Troy, Mich.-based engineering software maker, said it plans to raise $144 million in an IPO of 12 million shares at between $11 to $13.
-In 2016, the company posted revenue of $313 million, and income of $10.2 million.
+• Metropolitan Bank Holding, A New York City-based bank , said it plans to raise $101 million in an IPO of 3.1 million shares between $31 to $34 a piece.
+The company posed assets of $1.6 billion by mid-2017, with income of $5 million in 2016.
 J.P.
-Morgan, RBC Capital Markets, Deutsche Bank, William Blair, and Canaccord Genuity are underwriters in the deal.
-The company plans to list on the Nasdaq as “ALTR.”
+Morgan, Keefe, Bruyette & Woods, and Piper Jaffray are underwriters in the deals.
+Metropolitan plans to list on the NYSE as “MCB.”

-• Stitch Fix, a San Francisco-based personal styling company, filed for an IPO of $100 million.
-Goldman Sachs and J.P.
-Morgan are underwriters in the deal.
-The company plans to list as “SFIX” on the Nasdaq.
-Read more at Fortune.

-• RumbleOn, a Charlotte, N.C.-based motorcycle e-marketplace, raises $16 million in an IPO of 2.9 million shares at about $5.50 a piece.
-In 2016, the company posted revenue of $138,141 on loss of $1.8 million.
-Ralph Wegis(9.9% pre-offering) and NexGen Dealer(16.9%) back the company.
-Roth Capital and Maxim Group are bookrunners in the deal.
-The company plans to list as “RMBL” on the Nasdaq.
+• Merchants Bancorp, a Carmel, In.-based bank focused on FHA loans, said it raised $100 million in an offer of 6.3 million shares at $16 a piece.
+The company posted assets of $3.1 billion by mid 2017.
+For 2016, Merchants posted revenue of $82.5 million.
+Sandler O’Neill + Partners, Stephens, Raymond James, and SunTrust Robinson Humphrey are joint bookrunners in the deal.
+The company plans to list on the Nasdaq as “MBIN.”

+• Zscaler, a San Jose, Calif.-based cybersecurity company, has reportedly filed confidentially for an IPO, according to TechCrunch.
+Lightspeed Ventures, Alphabet’s Capital G, and TPG back the company.
+Read more.

 EXITS